keivinonline/devops-tools/aws_certs/saa/README.md

 ### Lambda - when updating versions
 - between versions, up to 1 minute window, the requests can be served by either latest of current version of deployment

+### Direct Connect + VPN
+- can create IPsec-encrypted private connections
+### Elastic Fabric Adapter (EFA)
+- low latency and high through put for High performance computing
+### Auto scaling - lifecycle hooks
+- puts instance in wait state before termination
+- during this wait state, can perform custom activities
+- default wait state is 1 hour
+- a popular hook is to control when instances registers with ELB
+###  Global Accelerator
+- redirects user requests to nearest edge location and routes data to global network
+- reroutes to healthy IPS if fails
+- does not rely on IP cached on client devices
+- change propagation is in seconds
+- gets static IP that provides fixed entry point to applications
+### Cloudformation - change detection
+- only checks property values explicitly set by stack templates or template parameters

 ## 4. Design secure architectures

 ### Network load balancer (NLB) - TLS